tkmru/linux-insides-ja/Booting/linux-bootstrap-1.md

 Here we can see a `jmp` instruction opcode (`0xeb`) that jumps to the `start_of_setup-1f` point.
 In `Nf` notation, `2f` refers to the following local `2:` label; in our case, it is label `1` that is present right after the jump, and it contains the rest of the setup [header](https://github.com/torvalds/linux/blob/master/Documentation/x86/boot.txt#L156).
 Right after the setup header, we see the `.entrytext` section, which starts at the `start_of_setup` label.

 This is the first code that actually runs (aside from the previous jump instructions, of course).
-After the kernel setup received control from the bootloader, the first `jmp` instruction is located at the `0x200` offset from the start of the kernel real mode, i.e., after the first 512 bytes.
-This we can both read in the Linux kernel boot protocol and see in the grub2 source code:
+After the カーネル setup received control from the bootloader, the first `jmp` instruction is located at the `0x200` offset from the start of the カーネル real mode, i.e., after the first 512 bytes.
+This we can both read in the Linux カーネル boot protocol and see in the grub2 source code:

 ```C
 segment = grub_linux_real_target >> 4;